biopython/biopython.github.io/wiki/BioSQL.md

 scripts/load\_ncbi\_taxonomy.pl script in the BioSQL package.

-The script should be able to download the files it needs from the [NCBI taxonomy FTP site](ftp://ftp.ncbi.nih.gov/pub/taxonomy/) automatically:
+The script should be able to download the files it needs from the [NCBI taxonomy FTP site](ftp://ftp.ncbi.nih.gov/pub/taxonomy/) automatically.

-`cd ~/repository/biosql-schema/scripts`
+Change to the scripts subdirectory from the unzipped BioSQL download,
+then:

 `./load_ncbi_taxonomy.pl --dbname bioseqdb --driver mysql --dbuser root --download true`

 There is about 10MB to fetch, so it can take a little while (and doesn't